Phoscur/oryx-macro-hax/README.md

 ## 3. Run the post-processor

 Run `npm run hax` to modify your config and extend your macros.
+Run `npm run copy` to copy the processed keymap to the parent keymaps folder.

 ## 4. Build Modified Source and Flash it!